How To Negotiate a Travel Nurse Contract and Get the Pay You Deserve

 • Stipends

-The cost of hiring new nurses is high, so many agencies provide reimbursements for things that help keep their current nurses happy, including:
+The cost of hiring new nurses is high, so many agencies provide reimbursements to keep their nurses happy.
+This may include things such as:

 • Subway passes